Tonto and the Renegades: Entrance of "Tonto"

-Eventually Dick left the Henchmen and they added Gary Richey to their lineup on guitar and vocals.
+Eventually Dick left the Henchmen and they brought in Gary Richey on guitar and vocals.
 Richey was classmate of Kirby, Slocum, and Ford at Grand Ledge High, and because he was of Native American heritage, Richey had acquired the nickname "Tonto" at school.
 Like the other members of the Henchmen, he was an enthusiast of the Beatles and the British Invasion bands.
 And, like Kirby, he also grew up in a subdivision on the outskirts of town.
 Before joining the Henchmen, Richey owned a small tape recorder on which he would record his voice singing along to the Beatles' songs.
 His parents were supportive of his interest in music, and bought him a guitar and paid for lessons.
 After two months of learning the basics of the instrument, Richey was invited into the Henchmen.
 Richey's parents were eager to make their home basement available and it became the Henchmen's rehearsal space.
 The band practiced there daily after school.
 Once they began to land gigs, Richey's father offered to become the group's manager.
 Not long after Richey joined the band, they decided to change their name to a moniker suggested by one of their classmates at Grand Ledge High, Toby Bates, who was also a member of the local group the Beaux Gens, who would later record "She Was Mine".
 The name he suggested was Tonto and the Renegades, which mixed Richey's nickname along with "Renegades".
 Through Richey's cousin, the band enlisted the services of a young artist named Dennis Preston to design a cartoon logo of an Indian carrying a hatchet to paint on the bass drumhead of Tom Kirby's Ludiwg oyster pearl drum set.
 Upon entering the group Richey became their leader.